 The no-build alternative would not change existing conditions and would not address the issues of broadside collisions at this intersection.
-In comparison to Alternative 3 for amount of vehicle hours of delay, this alternative is up to 20 times longer for Design Year 2041 and 100 times longer for Design Year 2041.
-In addition, it is anticipated to have a level of service rating "F" for both Design Years 2041 and 2046.
+In comparison to Alternative 3 for amount of vehicle hours of delay, delay under the no-build alternative is up to 20 times longer for Design Year 2041 and 100 times longer for Design Year 2041.
+And the no-build alternative is anticipated to have a level of service rating "F" for both Design Years 2041 and 2046.

-Caltrans' standard measures and best management practices would be included in the construction contract to address any potential traffic issues.
+Caltrans' standard measures and best management practices will be included in the construction contract to address any potential traffic issues.
 Business access is expected to remain roughly the same, with small changes caused by sidewalk additions at corners of the intersection.
-Widening of the intersection would allow trucks to complete turns.
-Project-level measures to reduce vehicle miles traveled include constructing roundabouts to increase traffic flow, incorporating complete streets elements, and constructing pedestrian crossings.
+Widening of the intersection will allow trucks to complete turns.
+Project-level measures to reduce vehicle miles traveled include constructing a roundabout to increase traffic flow, incorporating complete streets elements, and constructing pedestrian crossings.
 No other project-specific avoidance or minimization measures are proposed at this time.